A Spectral Element Enrichment Wall-Model

-The nodes on the wall are indexed from $1$ to $P+1$ as $i$ and $j$ for the $r$ and $t$ reference space directions, respectively.
-For each node on the wall, the matching point is defined to be the location of the corresponding node on the opposite side of the element.
-The value of $u_\tau$ for each node $(i,j)$ is computed using Eq. \ref{eqn:matching_gen} and is notated $u_{\tau,(i,j)}$.
-Once a value for $u_{\tau,(i,j)}$ is computed for each matching point $(i,j)$, the law-of-the-wall enrichment function is constructed.
-In order to capture the law-of-the-wall profile in the wall normal direction, at each node, the enrichment function is defined using the same law-of-the-wall function in the wall-normal direction and polynomials:
+where $y^+=h_w u_{\tau}/\nu$ is the non-dimensional distance from the wall.
+The Spalding law-of-the-wall was also tested, but showed little effect on the solution and is computationally more expensive to evaluate \cite{spalding1961single}.
+The law-of-the-wall function is fit to the resolved LES region by solving for the friction velocity that makes the modeled velocity equal to the the targeted LES velocity at the matching point, $u^*_{\|,(i,j)}$.
+The target LES velocity can be either the instantaneous or a time-averaged velocity \cite{larsson2016large}.
+In this study, it was seen that time-averaged velocities over a flow through time tended to be more stable than instantaneous values, so they will be used going forward.
+Using the $u^*_{\|,(i,j)}$, $h_{w,(i,j)}$, and $f_w$, an implicit nonlinear equation is solved for the friction velocity at the node, $u_{\tau,(i,j)}$:

-where $e$ is the element wherein the enrichment function is defined, $\hat{\bm{t}}_{w,(i,i)}(\bm{x})$ is the unit tangent vector to the wall at node $(i,j)$ \cite{brill2022enrichment}.
-The wall-normal profiles are connected to form a continuous and smooth enrichment function using a standard $P+1$ order nodal basis in the wall-parallel directions.
-The resulting enrichment function in element $e$ is
+Using the modeled friction velocity, the local law-of-the-wall function in the enrichment function is defined by evaluating the same algebraic wall function:

-where $r$ and $t$ are defined as the wall-parallel directions and $\phi_i$ is the $i$th 1D nodal GLL basis function.
-The enriched domain, $\Omega_\psi$, is defined as only the wall-adjacent elements because the matching locations are chosen to be at the upper end of the wall-adjacent elements.
+where $h_w(\eta)$ is the physical distance from the wall at point $\eta$ and $\hat{\bm{t}}_{w,(i,j)}$ is the unit tangent vector to the wall at node $(i,j)$ \cite{brill2022enrichment}.
+Hence the enrichment function in Eq.~\eqref{eqn:gen_enrich_fnc} is fully defined with the law-of-the-wall function capturing the large wall-normal gradients and polynomials keeping the function continuous in the wall-parallel directions.

-The enrichment function is evolved in time to match local flow features at each timestep or at a set frequency.
-After the polynomial solution is computed at a timestep using Eqs. \eqref{eqn:en_wr_ns_dt_H}-\eqref{eqn:en_wr_cont_dt_H}, a new enrichment function can be computed as described earlier.
+The enrichment function is evolved in time to match local flow features.
+This can be achieved by recomputing the enrichment function explicitly at each timestep or at a set frequency.
+After the polynomial solution is computed at a timestep using Eqs.~\eqref{eqn:en_wr_ns_dt_H}-\eqref{eqn:en_wr_cont_dt_H}, a new enrichment function can be computed as described earlier.
 Then an $L_2$ projection is used to compute the new polynomial coefficients.
-From experimentation, it was seen that time-averaged velocities over a flow-through time tended to be more stable than instantaneous values, so they will be used going forward.
-This time evolution strategy is consistent with the WMLES literature where the instantaneous and time-averaged matching velocity values have similar errors \cite{larsson2016large}.
+From experimentation, it was seen that recomputing the enrichment function at every flow-through time was effective.
+Additionally, $\mathcal{M}_\psi$, $\mathcal{D}_\psi$, and $\mathcal{V}_\psi$ are only computed when the enrichment function is recomputed.